Tatyana Lebrun: Competitions

 Upon her arrival in the Francophone Handisport League, Lebron won four medals, including two gold and two bronze, at the European Para Youth Games.

 Having received a wild card for the 2020 Summer Paralympics, at age 16, Lebrun was the youngest member of Team Belgium in Tokyo.
 At those Olympics, she was disappointed to finish 6th in her heats and 11th overall of the 200 metres breaststrike SB9.

 A year later, in June 2022, after posting a personal best of 1:18.45 in the heats, she took a bronze medal, and Belgium's first medal at the World Para Swimming Championships since 2017, at the 2022 World Para Swimming Championships in Funchal, Madeira, Portugal, in the 200 metres breaststroke SB9.

-Immediately after these championships, she won another 2 gold medals at the 2022 European Para Youth Games in Lahti, Finaland, one in her favorite discipline, the 100 meter breaststroke, and another one in the 50 metres freestyle.
+Immediately after these championships, she won another 2 gold medals at the 2022 European Para Youth Games in Lahti, Finland, one in her favorite discipline, the 100 meter breaststroke, and another one in the 50 metres freestyle.

-In April 2024, she won her first European medals by winning two medals at the 2024 World Para Swimming European Open Championships in Funchal, Madeira, Portugal: a silver medal in the 200 metres individual medley SM10 and a bronze medal in the 100 metres breaststroke SB9.
+In April 2024, she won her first European medals by winning two medals at the 2024 World Para Swimming European Open Championships in Funchal, Madeira, Portugal: a silver medal in the 200 metres individual medley SM10, and a bronze medal in the 100 metres breaststroke SB9.